 We’ve seen how machine learning propagates inequalities in the state of the world through the stages of measurement, learning, action, and feedback.
 Machine learning systems that affect people are best thought of as closed loops, since the actions we take based on predictions in turn affect the state of the world.
 One major goal of fair machine learning is to develop an understanding of when these disparities are harmful, unjustified, or otherwise unacceptable, and to develop interventions to mitigate such disparities.

 There are fundamental challenges and limitations to this goal.
-Unbiased measurement might be infeasible even in principle, as we’ve seen through examples.
+Unbiased measurement might be infeasible even in principle, such as when the construct itself (e.g. race) is unstable.
 There are additional practical limitations arising from the fact that the decision maker is typically not involved in the measurement stage.
 Further, observational data can be insufficient to identify the causes of disparities, which is needed in the design of meaningful interventions and in order to understand the effects of intervention.
 Most attempts to “debias” machine learning in the current research literature assume simplistic mathematical systems, often ignoring the effect of algorithmic interventions on individuals and on the long-term state of society.

 Our final and most important reason for optimism is that the turn to automated decision-making and machine learning offers an opportunity to reconnect with the moral foundations of fairness.
 Algorithms force us to be explicit about what we want to achieve with decision-making.
 And it’s far more difficult to paper over our poorly specified or true intentions when we have to state these objectives formally.
 In this way, machine learning has the potential to help us debate the fairness of different policies and decision-making procedures more effectively.

-We hope that this book can play a small role in stimulating this nascent interdisciplinary inquiry.
+We hope that this book can play a small role in stimulating this interdisciplinary inquiry.